-Each box in the table lists the actions needed in each management step to ensure the application of good governance principles to the governance processes.
+Each box in the table lists the actions needed in each management process to ensure the application of good governance principles to the governance step.
 In other words, it allows the maturity level of applying these principles to be assessed.